thomasvnl/P1DSMRReader-ESPHome/README.md

 ## 6. Attribution & Thanks

 * Thanks to [Koelie2](https://github.com/Koelie2) for aiding me with his knowledge of hardware and PCB manufacturing and supplying the tools and time to produce the P1 DSMR Reader boards.
-* Thank to [Matthijs Kooijman](https://github.com/matthijskooijman) for creating the [arduino-dsmr](https://github.com/matthijskooijman/arduino-dsmr) library.
+* Thanks to [Matthijs Kooijman](https://github.com/matthijskooijman) for creating the [arduino-dsmr](https://github.com/matthijskooijman/arduino-dsmr) library.
 * Thanks to [AlexMekkering](https://github.com/AlexMekkering) for providing the [esphome-config](https://github.com/AlexMekkering/esphome-config) repository with example yaml structure and basic sensor configurations.